daudix/daudix.one/content/blog/2024-08-17-brand-experiments/index.md

 That's right, it's a bold reference to a Portal 2 chapter with the same name, who might've guessed ¯\\\_\(ツ)\_\/¯

 Anyway, what I was talki- I mean writing about?
 Oh yeah, the logotar.
 One day I was visiting the [GNOME OS website](https://os.gnome.org/install/) and I saw this very cool illustration and I *really* liked the way the purple-blue gradient looked, and I did what I do when I like something.
-STOLE IT. <button class="audio" onclick="playAudio('scooby-doo.mp3')">Rehehehe</button>.
+STOLE IT. {{ audio(url="scooby-doo.mp3", name="Rehehehe") }}.

 ![illustration](illustration.png)